Consumer Medicine Information

 Lithium blood level tests

-When you first start taking Lithicarb, you may require blood tests as often as twice a week.
+When you first start taking Lithicarb, you may require two or more blood tests a week.
 Once your lithium levels are stable, you should need tests about 4 times a year to check that your blood lithium level is stable.
 If your Lithicarb dose is changed or if you have signs of lithium toxicity you may need more frequent blood tests.